Zedespook/advent-of-code-2024/README.md

 - Used map for tracking frequency of different skip lengths
 - Implemented position struct for clean coordinate handling
 - Special thanks to [piman51277](https://github.com/piman51277) for their elegant approach to handling path optimizations!

+### Day 21

+- Found this challenge to be significantly beyond my current skill level
+- Didn't solve the problem at all

 ## Acknowledgments